Playwrights

 /

-Featured image for “Samuel Beckett in Five Plays”
+Featured image for “Samuel Beckett In Five Plays”

 April 13, 2021

-Samuel Beckett in Five Plays
+Samuel Beckett In Five Plays

 Darkly comic and incredibly idiosyncratic, Samuel Beckett’s work strikes a chord with anyone who encounters it.
 From his fast-moving monologues to the full-length masterpiece Waiting For Godot, here’s a list of some of Beckett’s most memorable works.